mangiucugna/json_repair/README.md

 I am sure some corner cases will be missing, if you have examples please open an issue or even better push a PR

 # How to develop
-Just create a virtual environment with `requirements.txt`, the setup uses pre-commit to make sure all tests are run
+Just create a virtual environment with `requirements.txt`, the setup uses [pre-commit](https://pre-commit.com/) to make sure all tests are run.

+Make sure that the Github Actions running after pushing a new commit don't fail as well.

 # How to release
 You will need owner access to this repository
 - Edit `pyproject.toml` and update the version number appropriately using `semver` notation
+- **Commit and push all changes to the repository before continuing or the next steps will fail**
 - Run `python -m build`
-- **Commit and push all changes to the repository before continuing or the next steps will fail**
 - Create a new release in Github, making sure to tag all the issues solved and contributors.
 Create the new tag, same as the one in the build configuration
 - Once the release is created, a new Github Actions workflow will start to publish on Pypi, make sure it didn't fail